madkarmaa/streamable-py/DOCS.md

 def ensure_is_not_more_than_250mb(file: Path) -> None
 ```

-Ensure a file is not larger than 250MB.
+Validate that a file meets Streamable's size limit.

+Checks if the file size is within the 250MB limit imposed by
-This is a Streamable.com limitation for free accounts.
+Streamable.com for free accounts.
+This validation is automatically
+performed before upload.

 **Arguments**: